domoritz/domoritz.github.io/blog.md

 <p class="rss-subscribe">Subscribe <a href="{{ "/feed.xml" | absolute_url }}">via RSS</a></p>

+-- This page is work in progress --

 <!-- <div class="post-list">
   {% for post in site.posts %}
     {% assign currentdate = post.date | date: "%Y" %}